MuhammadAhmed-Developer/file-render-time-npm/README.md

 # File Render Time

 A simple and optimized JavaScript and TypeScript library to measure file upload render time (in milliseconds).
-This package allows you to measure the time it takes for a file to be read and processed using the FileReader API.

 ## Features